-If average output degree, cost price degree or employment degree, in the different manufacturing units of an economy, reinforce close association to each other then the task of scrutinizing the entire economy becomes relatively easy.
-Instead of dealing with the variables that are mentioned above at disaggregated degrees, we can think of a single commodity as the degree of all the commodities and services manufactured within the economy.
+If the average output degree, cost price degree, or employment degree in the different manufacturing units of an economy, reinforce close association to each other, then the task of scrutinising the entire economy becomes relatively easy.
+Instead of dealing with the given variables at disaggregated degrees, we can think of a single commodity as the degree of all the commodities and services manufactured within the economy.

-In macroeconomics we normally clarify the survey of how the nation’s total manufacture and the degree of employment are associated with the features (variables), like cost prices, wage rates, rate of interest, profits, etc., by concentrating on a single imaginary good and what happens to it.
+Generally, in macroeconomics, we clarify the survey of how the nation’s total manufacture and the degree of employment are associated with the features (variables), like cost prices, wage rates, rate of interest, profits, etc., by concentrating on a single imaginary good and what happens to it.

-We are able to manage this clarification and thus efficaciously forego from studying what happens to the many real goods that are actually purchased and sold in the market place because we generally see that what happens to the cost prices, wages interests and profits etc., for one good more or less also happens for the others.
+We can manage this clarification and completely forego studying about what happens to the real goods that are purchased and sold in the marketplace.
+Due to this we generally see what happens to the cost prices, wages, interests, and profits, etc., for one good more or less also happens for the others.

 Especially, these features begin to change quickly, when the prices increase (known as inflation) or employment and production degrees decrease (heading towards a depression).
 The common directions of the movements of these variables for all the individual goods are normally similar to that of the aggregates for the economy.